zinzloun/THM_WriteUP/windcorp/README.md

 Create a local user as admininistrator:

-	net user support.it Pwd1234 /add
+	net user support.it Pwd1234 /add; net localgroup administrators support.it /add The command completed successfully.
- 	net localgroup administrators support.it /add
+	The command completed successfully.

 Then login to RDP with the newly created user.
-In case you got a message warning that another user is logged in, proceed to ask for the disconnection, alternative you can force and kill a user session as follows:
+In case you got a message warning that another user is logged, click yes and wait some times, you should get int.
+Alternative you can force and kill a user session as follows:

 	PS C:\users\chajoh\desktop> query user
 	query user